robkam/MW-Scripts/README.md

-# Python scripts for MediaWiki, extracted from ChatGPT
+# Python scripts for MediaWiki

-Use at your own risk.
+The scripts were extracted from ChatGPT and have been found functional.
+Usage is at your own risk.

 Edit pcmread.ini to suit, then do ```python pcmread.py``` to dump a CSV file.